Flood Waters Soak Casinos on Mississippi Gulf Coast During Hurricane Zeta

 Two major hurricanes, Laura and Delta, recently clobbered the Lake Charles area, blowing ashore only six weeks apart.
 The four hotel-casinos in southwestern Louisiana were damaged in the powerful storms.
 Only one casino, the Isle of Capri in Lake Charles, remained closed on Thursday, according to Lt.
 Robert Fontenot of the Louisiana State Police.

 Fontenot told Casino.org that none of the casinos in the New Orleans area had reported any damage by late Thursday.
-However, of those that closed early as a precautionary measure, Fair Grounds Race Course and Slots had not reopened by Thursday, he said.
+However, of those that closed early as a precautionary measure, Fair Grounds Race Course and free slots had not reopened by Thursday, he said.

 Casinos Take Economic Hit